mqsmith/banans2bananas/README.md

     7. nodemon
     8. elint
     9. prettier formater
-RoadMap
+**RoadMap**
 Currently we added products and stores to be able develop the MVP.
-Our plan for the future is to integgrate actual store apis.
+Our plan for the future is to integrate actual store apis.